 Like many cookie doughs prepared with molasses (looking at you, gingerbread cookies) this is a sticky dough mixture and must chill in the refrigerator before you shape it into balls:

 It solidifies after a 2-hour nap in the refrigerator, and a cookie scoop makes portioning the dough really easy.
-Use about 1.5 Tablespoons of dough per cookie, roll into a ball, and then coat generously in granulated sugar just as if you were making a batch of peanut butter blossoms.
+Use about 1.5 Tablespoons of dough per cookie, roll into a ball, and then coat generously in granulated sugar just as if you were making a batch of peanut butter blossoms or gingerbread blossoms.

-Arrange 9–12 cookie dough balls on a lined baking sheet.
+Arrange 9โ12 cookie dough balls on a lined baking sheet.
 If you’re shopping for new baking supplies, I use and love these baking sheets.

 The cookies will puff up in the oven from all the baking soda, and then fall as they cool.
 The rising and falling helps create those beautiful crinkles.
 Some will have more cracks than others.